karvindass/comparch/README.md

     6: 0x300a
     7: 0xfedc

-Here is how I implement this.
+[Here](./lab3/lc3bsim3.c) is how I implement this.

 Lab4.
 Augment the Existing LC-3b Microarchitecture to Support Detection and Handling of Interruptions and Exceptions
 -----------------------------------------------------------------------------------------------------------------
 We are required to augment the existing LC-3b microarchitecture to support detection and handling of one type of interrupts (timer) and three types of exceptions (protection, unaligned access, and unknown opcode).
 We have to provide microarchitectural support for handling interruptions and exceptions as well as code for their service routine.

-  1. The changes made to state machine, data path, microsequencer.
+  1. The changes made to state machine, data path, microsequencer.[[PDF](./lab4/Lab4Documentation.pdf)]
-  2. The assembly code for the interrupt service routine, the interrupt/exception vector table, the protection exception handler, the unaligned access exception handler, the unknown opcode exception handler, the user program, and the data for locations xC000– xC013.
+  2. The [assembly code](./lab4) for the interrupt service routine, the interrupt/exception vector table, the protection exception handler, the unaligned access exception handler, the unknown opcode exception handler, the user program, and the data for locations xC000– xC013.
-  3. The new microcode called ucode4.
+  3. The new microcode called [ucode4](./lab4/ucode4).([excel version](./lab4/ucode4.xls))

-Here is how I implement this.
+[Here](./lab4/lc3bsim4.c) is how I implement this.

 Lab5.
 Augment the Existing LC-3b Microarchitecture to Support Virtual to Physical Address Translation
 -----------------------------------------------------------------------------------------------------